laughloudlylovelife/discuzx-en/trunk/discuzx2.0ML/readme/readme.txt

 +--------------------------------------------------------------------------+
- International (Multi-Lingual) Discuz!X v.2.0 Version
+ International (Multi-Lingual) Discuz!X v.2.0

- Release 20111010
+ Release 20120329

- by Valery Votintsev from sources.ru
+ by Valery Votintsev, codersclub.org +--------------------------------------------------------------------------+

-+--------------------------------------------------------------------------+

 ATTENTION!

-This package IS NOT ORIGINAL Discuz!X Release!!!
+This package IS NOT ORIGINAL Discuz!X !!!

-This is a modified ENGLISH VERSION based on original Discuz!X v.2.
-Release 20111010
+This is a modified INTERNATIONAL VERSION based on original Discuz!X v.2.
+Release 20120329

 +--------------------------------------------------------------------------+